OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Methodology

 The Experimenter is responsible for the systematic evaluation of candidate molecules.
 We establish a comprehensive assessment pipeline that covers three complementary aspects: efficiency, assessed by a multimodal PCE predictor with uncertainty quantification; synthetic accessibility, which reflects the feasibility of molecular preparation; and orbital energy consistency, evaluated through machine learning models that predict HOMO/LUMO levels to ensure candidates remain within empirically observed ranges (details in Section~\ref{sec:tools}).
 Based on these criteria, the Experimenter compiles structured reports that summarize candidate performance.
 In addition, promising molecules are added to the dynamically updated candidate library, enabling the Planner to build on high-performing structures in subsequent design iterations.

-By integrating retrieval-augmented planning, guided molecular generation, and comprehensive evaluation, OSCAgent establishes a closed-loop workflow for systematic exploration of chemical space.
-Through multi-agent collaboration, the framework continuously adapts and improves, enabling efficient discovery of high-performance OSC acceptor molecules (see Appendix~\ref{app:case}, Figure~\ref{figframwork2} for a representative run of OSCAgent).
+By integrating retrieval-augmented planning, guided molecular generation, and comprehensive evaluation, OSCAgent establishes a closed-loop workflow for the systematic exploration of chemical space.
+Through multi-agent collaboration, the framework continuously adapts its design strategies, enabling the efficient discovery of chemically valid and high-performing OSC acceptor candidates.
+A representative run of OSCAgent is shown in Fig.~\ref{figframwork2}.